ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 3. Click **Back** to modify any configuration settings.

 4. Click **Submit & Deploy** to apply the configuration and initiate deployment.

+The following details are displayed in the summary page:

+- **VM Name**: The unique identifier assigned to each virtual machine for management and configuration purposes.
+- **Source Workspace**: The workspace from which the virtual machine originates.
+- **Target Workspace**: The workspace where the virtual machine is deployed or managed.
+- **Workgroup Name**: The name assigned to the group of virtual machines for collective management.
+- **Target System**: The network configuration to which the virtual machine is connected after pairing.
+- **Static IP Map**: Displays the mapping between the source IP address and the target IP address, if static IP was enabled.
+- **Enable Shared Procpool**: Indicates whether virtual machines are configured to share processor capacity dynamically through a shared processor pool (SPP).
+- **Target Procpool**: The designated shared processor pool (SPP) that is assigned to the virtual machines.